 Surprisingly, humanity is at ‘peak child‘ and looks to be heading to population stability.
-We are still are left with the aftermath and an overpopulated planet, but of the population explosion, is ending.
-Human ‘births’ per woman has fallen from 5.0 in around 1960, to around 2.3 in 2021.
+We are still are left with an overpopulated planet, following the population explosion, but it is ending.
+Human ‘births’ per woman has fallen from over 6 prior to 1900, to 4.7 by around 1950, and to around 2.3 in 2021.
 There are countless studies of population trends, but in the end, most explanations for the fall in population contain contradictions.
 Three main types of explanations for the decline in birth rates coming just when it was needed are explored here.

 - Explanations categories: